Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Evaluation

 \section{Evaluation}

-In this section, we compare our method (LH-IQN) with previous works, HDRQN and LDQN in various environments, and analyze the effect of TDL.
-We also discuss Dynamic Risk Distortion and tuning of its hyper-parameter.
-Results shown in all Figures are aggregated of 20 seeds, each trained decentralized.
+In this section, we compare our methods with previous state-of-the-art methods in multiple domains.
+We begin by comparing likelihood hysteretic IQN (LH-IQN) with the previous state-of-the-art, HDRQN and LDQN, and then analyze the effect of TDL as well as risk distortion operators.
+Results shown in all Figures use decentralized training with 20 random seeds.